sorentwo/soren-website/_posts/2014-12-08-self-healing-deployment.md

 years.

 The [Upstart Cookbook][cookbook] is your best friend when crafting upstart configuration files.
 Don't be intimidated by the cookbook's massive length.
-As you search around to find what you need and you'll absorb useful bits that you didn't even know existed.
+While searching around for specific details you'll learn of other useful features that you didn't even know existed.

 The least common denominator for any web application is the server, so that is what we will look at setting up as a service.
 Below is a configuration file for